Breadbasket

 The breadbasket of a country or of a region is an area which, because of the richness of the soil and/or advantageous climate, produces large quantities of wheat or other grain.
-Rice bowl is a similar term used to refer to Southeast Asia; and California's Salinas Valley is sometimes referred to as America’s salad bowl.
+Rice bowl is a similar term used to refer to Southeast Asia; California's Salinas Valley is sometimes referred to as America's salad bowl.
 Such regions may be the subject of fierce political disputes, which may even escalate into full military conflicts.

 Breadbaskets have become important within the global food system by concentrating global food-production in a small number of countries and, in countries such as India, in small geographic regions.
 As climate change increases weather variability around the world, the likelihood of multiple breadbaskets failing at a time increases dramatically.
 The 2022 food crises has been in part facilitated by a series of failures in key breadbasket regions, and the 2022 Russian invasion of Ukraine has created significant potential disruption of the respective breadbasket regions that are important for global wheat and oil seed production.

 History

 Classical antiquity

-Sicily and Africa were considered the breadbaskets of the Roman Republic.
-Later on, Egypt was considered the breadbasket of the Roman Empire.
-Crimea was the source of a huge quantity of grain supplied to Greek city-states, especially Athens.
-Similarly in both India and China, each empire had a significant source of grain concentrated in certain geographies.
-The fall of the Roman Empire was in part precipitated by a decline in safe grain trade from Egypt.
+Sicily and the province of Africa were considered the breadbaskets of the Roman Republic.
+Later, in the imperial era, Hispania (and specifically, Baetica) was considered the "breadbasket of Rome."
+Strabo mentions that "Turdetania is wonderfully fertile, it has all kinds of fruits and very abundant", and that together with province of Egypt, they are the most productive territories in the known world.
+Crimea was the source of a large amount of grain supplied to the Greek city-states, especially Athens.